Our Team

 Image

-Leading the organization’s day to day operations is TNCC’s Program Manager, Danielle Toperczer.
+Leading the organization’s day to day operations is TNCC’s Program Director, Danielle Toperczer.
 Danielle is an agrologist with over 15 years’ experience in program management, engagement and communications in both the non-profit and government sectors.
 Danielle has a deep appreciation for the people and places within the Thompson Watershed and enjoys many outdoor activities within this and other special places across the province.

 Ally Blake